ShivaBsnt/ShivaBsnt.github.io/_posts/2022-01-22-How-To-Use-PostgresSQL-With-Django.md

 Here, I assume that you have already installed postgresSQL into your computer and know how to run it on terminal.

 ![postgres_console](/assets/images/2022-01-22-How-To-Use-PostgresSQL-With-Django/postgres_console.PNG)
 ### Step1.
-Create a database
+Create a Database User with Password
-Once you see a postgres console create a databse with the command below:
+Once you are in the PostgreSQL console (psql), create a user with the following command:

-       CREATE DATABASE newproject;
+       CREATE USER user_name WITH PASSWORD 'strong_password';

 ### Step2.
-Create a database user
+Create a Database
-The command above only creates a database but we need to create a database user too.
-So let's create a user.
+The previous command only created the user.
+Now, create a database and assign the newly created user as its owner:

-      CREATE USER newprojectuser WITH PASSWORD 'password';
+      CREATE DATABASE db_name OWNER user_name;

 ### Step3.
-Grant priviliges to user on database
+Grant Privileges to the User on the Database
-We have already created a database and user for the database but we need to provide all the privileges to user on that database.
+Although the database owner already has full privileges, it is common practice to explicitly grant them for clarity:

-      GRANT ALL PRIVILEGES ON DATABASE newproject to newprojectuser;
+      GRANT ALL PRIVILEGES ON DATABASE db_name TO user_name;

 ## Let's Configure the Django Database Settings
 ![database](/assets/images/2022-01-22-How-To-Use-PostgresSQL-With-Django/database.PNG)